loopbackio/loopback-next/docs/site/Parsing-requests.md

 example above, the first parameter is from source `path`, so its value will be parsed from a request's path.

-{% include note.html title="Controller documentation" content="See [controller](Controller.md) for more details of defining an endpoint." %}
+{% include note.html title="Controller documentation" content="See [controller](Controller.md) for more details of defining an endpoint.
+" %}

 {% include note.html title="OpenAPI operation object" content="See
 [OpenAPI operation object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#operationObject)
-to know more about its structure." %}
+to know more about its structure.
+" %}

 ### Coercion